ncatlab/nlab-content/pages/9/9/0/3/23099/content.md

 * {#FelixHalperinThomas15} [[Yves Félix]], [[Steve Halperin]], [[Jean-Claude Thomas]], _Rational Homotopy Theory II_, World Scientific 2015 ([doi:10.1142/9473](https://doi.org/10.1142/9473))

-(While [FHT 15](#FelixHalperinThomas15) does discuss, mostly in its Section 7, some aspects of non-simply connected spaces via the rational homotopy of their [[covering spaces]] with attention to $\pi_1$-actions, it does not seem to establish or mention aspects of a systematic generalization of the [[fundamental theorem of dg-algebraic rational homotopy theory]] to this situation.)
+(While [FHT 15](#FelixHalperinThomas15) does discuss, mostly in its Section 7, some aspects of non-simply connected spaces via the rational homotopy of their [[covering spaces]] with attention to $\pi_1$-actions, it does not seem to establish or mention aspects of a systematic generalization of the [[fundamental theorem of dg-algebraic rational homotopy theory]] to this situation -- nor does it cite any of the above.)